 Eating less meat is a healthy break for our bodies and an opportunity to discover new dishes.
-Let’s face it, the first thought I had when I was thinking of taking on this week was “how am I going to convince my kids to eat more veggies?”
-Yes, our kids are great eaters, they don’t shy away from very many meals, but an entire week of vegetables might be too much for me to handle.
+Let’s face it, the first thought I had when I was thinking of taking on this change was “how am I going to convince my kids to eat more veggies?”
+Yes, our kids are great eaters, they don’t shy away from very many meals, but an adding more vegetable based dishes might be too much for me to handle.

 So, what do you do when you have a challenge ahead?
 We plan the heck out of that challenge.
-I’ve been super busy preparing for a our meatless week.
-I’ve done a lot of research and have gathered together 15 kid friendly meatless recipes as we prepare for an entire week of Meatless Mondays!
+I’ve been super busy preparing for a our new meat-less lifestyle.
+I’ve done a lot of research and have gathered together a collection of delicious, kid friendly meatless meals.

 We don’t want to just “get by”…we want to enjoy each and every meatless meal we eat.